lithnet/access-manager-docs/configuration/deploying-features/jit/setting-up-jit-for-computers.md

 # Setting up just-in-time administrative access to computers

-Lithnet Access Manager supports granting administrative access to computers using a simple just-in-time access model.
+Lithnet Access Manager supports granting temporary administrative access to computers using a simple just-in-time (JIT) access model.

 Rather than having administrators permanently being a member of each computer's local administrator group, they can use Access Manager to grant themselves administrative access on a temporary as-needed basis.

 By removing all permanent administrators from your computers, you increase the difficulty of a successful lateral-movement based attack.